-As described above, a project sponsor required to perform compensatory mitigation would usually purchase mitigation credits or comparable land on which to perform compensatory mitigation.
+In consultation with CDFW staff who oversee Reserve management, a 167-acre disturbed parcel within the Reserve previously used for farming was identified as a likely candidate for restoration.
 The Reserve lands, however, are already preserved from development and cannot be bought or sold.
-To fairly compensate the public for the use of lands already protected from development, the Applicant has agreed to contribute the market value of the land being used for this restoration project into the Kapiloff Land Bank Fund (Fund).
-This one-time payment to the Fund represents the land acquisition cost the Applicant would incur in a private transaction.
+To fairly compensate the public for the use of lands already protected from development, the Applicant has agreed to deposit the market value of the land being used for this restoration project into the Kapiloff Fund.